Article 1 – Name and Seat

 - The host organization is expected to host the General Assembly (ex Council) and Executive meetings and cover the direct onsite costs associated with these meetings, i.e. meeting rooms, breaks, meals and audio-visual equipment.

 - If alternative arrangements are to be made, the IFSAM Executive Committee has to approve a written proposal in advance (majority vote).

 International Federation of Scholarly Associations of Management (IFSAM) Conference Proposals – Requested Information

 The nature of IFSAM with its diverse membership and communities of practice presents some challenges and opportunities to the planning of our regular bi-annual conferences.
-The normal process in recent years has been to approve a conference site “in principle” with the expectation that the conference organizers will submit a formal proposal for IFSAM Executive and Council approval.
+The normal process in recent years has been to approve a conference site “in principle” with the expectation that the conference organizers will submit a formal proposal for IFSAM Executive and General Assembly approval.
 To aid in the development of that proposal this document outlines the sections that should be included.

 Conference theme – What is the organizing theme of the conference and what program components are planned to support that theme?
 It is rare that a conference limits its program to the theme but thematic aspects of the conference should play a strong role in the program.

 Proposed organizing committee structure and appointees – What is the proposed structure and positions needed to carry out the conference planning?
 For example, who is the Conference Chair, the committee chairs for the different functions related to the general conference organization and local arrangements?
 The identification for specific individuals to perform the various roles is preferred.

 External distinguished, supportive members of the community worldwide might be involved.